peterdresslar/emergent-firms-model/README.md

   - Disabled by default
   - Prevents runaway debt scenarios

-These enhancements make the model more realistic by implementing practical lending constraints and allowing experimentation with different debt awareness scenarios.
+These enhancements make the model behave differently by implementing practical lending constraints and allowing experimentation with different debt awareness scenarios.

-## Original Model

-The original version of this model is preserved in the `original-v1.0.0` branch.
-This represents the initial implementation as uploaded to CoMSES/OpenABM and serves as a reference point for all subsequent development.

-The `main` branch contains subsequent modifications by the maintainer of this repo, @peterdresslar.

-The original model was developed by J M Applegate and is available on [CoMSES](https://www.comses.net).
-The model explores how economies and firms emerge from individual agent behaviors, incorporating:
-- Returns-to-scale benefits
-- Coordination advantages
-- Cash-in-advance constraints
-- Universal credit-creating lending mechanisms

-## Technical Updates
-The codebase includes very minor updates for compatibility with Python environments >= v3.11:
-- Updated NetworkX syntax for node attribute access
-- Modified numpy type declarations
-- Updated package requirements for Python 3.11+ compatibility

 ## Analysis Tools

-This repository includes the following analysis tools:
+This new version also includes the following analysis products:

 - **`visualize_network_static.py`**: This script generates a static visualization of the network structure from a GML file.
 The visualization includes:
     - A main subplot showing the connected firms and workers, with node size representing the number of employees (in-degree) and node color representing the net worth (savings - loans) using a `SymLogNorm` colormap.